Melville

 Educational achievement in Melville places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Melville is notably high, with 40.4% of residents aged 15+ holding university qualifications.
-This compares to 27.9% in Western Australia (WA) and 28.6% in the Small Area 4 (SA4) region.
-Bachelor degrees are most common at 27.7%, followed by postgraduate qualifications at 8.3% and graduate diplomas at 4.4%.
-Vocational credentials are also prevalent, with 29.5% of residents aged 15+ holding such qualifications - advanced diplomas at 11.3% and certificates at 18.2%.
+In Melville, educational attainment is notably higher than broader benchmarks.
+40.4% of residents aged 15 and above have university qualifications, compared to 27.9% in Western Australia (WA) and 28.6% in the SA4 region.
+Bachelor degrees are most prevalent at 27.7%, followed by postgraduate qualifications at 8.3% and graduate diplomas at 4.4%.
+Vocational credentials are also prominent, with 29.5% of residents aged 15 and above holding such qualifications – advanced diplomas at 11.3% and certificates at 18.2%.

-Educational participation is high, with 30.6% of residents currently enrolled in formal education, including 9.9% in secondary education, 9.7% in primary education, and 6.5% pursuing tertiary education.
-There are seven schools operating within Melville, educating approximately 4,343 students.
-The area demonstrates significant socio-educational advantages and academic achievement, with an Index of Community Socio-Educational Advantage (ICSEA) score of 1115.
-The educational mix includes four primary schools, two secondary schools, and one K-12 school.
+Educational participation is high, with 30.6% of residents currently enrolled in formal education.
+This includes 9.9% in secondary education, 9.7% in primary education, and 6.5% pursuing tertiary education.
+Melville has a robust network of 7 schools educating approximately 4,343 students.
+The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1115.
+The educational mix includes 4 primary schools, 2 secondary schools, and 1 K-12 school.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education